 Maybe you’re attracted to Jaguar Land Rover’s technical innovations aimed at reducing the environmental impact of its vehicles.
 These include developments in use of aluminium to produce lighter cars that are more fuel-efficient and have lower emissions, plus a commitment to using recycled aluminium where possible.
 If you’re an engineering graduate, perhaps you could link this to your enjoyment of an environmental engineering module or involvement with the relevant technology.
 If you’re from a non-technical background, you could show your interest in environmental issues at a broader level by discussing your involvement with, say, a recycling project or a conservation charity.

-Jaguar Land Rover is also particularly proud of its ‘Inspiring Tomorrow’s Engineers’ programme of work with schools and colleges, its ‘Improving Lives’ activities (which support charities in the UK and worldwide, including the Born Free Foundation) and its employee volunteering scheme.
+Jaguar Land Rover is also particularly proud of its ‘Inspiring Tomorrow’s Engineers’ programme of work with schools and colleges, its activities to support charities in the UK and worldwide (including its Safe Water to Schools programme in partnership with ClimateCare) and its employee volunteering scheme.
 Has it been important to you during your time at university to help out at a local school, raise money for charity or work as a volunteer?
 Do you like the idea of working for a company that shares these values?
 This is your opportunity to say so.

 Applying for a sales or marketing role?
-Perhaps you have experience of finding innovative ways of ‘selling’ a vision of a product or service to potential customers and love the fact that JLR has developed its Virtual Customer Experience.
-This allows customers at dealerships to put together a vehicle to their desired spec, then have it projected full size onto a screen.
+Perhaps you have experience of finding innovative ways of ‘selling’ a vision of a product or service to potential customers and love JLR's Virtual Reality Experience.
+This allows customers to take a virtual tour of a life-size model through a VR headset, go 'under the hood' with the help of animations and explore the vehicle interior.
 Maybe in the past you have attempted to attract a broader group of people to a product, service or university society, and would enjoy the challenge of encouraging more female customers to buy JLR’s vehicles.
 Or it might be that you pride yourself on your language skills or cultural awareness and are interested in the company’s expansion into emerging markets such as China.

 Past question: Tell me about a time when you have helped someone or corrected someone who was doing the wrong thing